Preface. There are three articles below on this topic.

-The United States produces nearly $330 billion per year in agricultural commodities, with contributions from livestock accounting for roughly half of that value.
+The United States produces nearly $330 billion per year in agricultural commodities, with livestock accounting for half of that value.
 Production of all commodities will be vulnerable to direct impacts (from changes in crop and livestock development and yield due to changing climate conditions and extreme weather events) and indirect impacts (through increasing pressures from pests and pathogens that will benefit from a changing climate).
 Crop production projections often fail to consider the indirect impacts from weeds, insects, and diseases that accompany changes in both average trends and extreme events, which can increase losses significantly.

 Rising average temperatures will increase crop water demand, increasing the rate of water use by the crop.
 Higher temperatures are projected to increase both evaporative losses from land and water surfaces and transpiration losses (through plant leaves) from non-crop land cover, potentially reducing annual runoff and streamflow for a given amount of precipitation.